im-tomu/fomu-workshop/README.md

 This part of the workshop is based on a [Renode, Fomu and Etherbone bridge example](https://renode.readthedocs.io/en/latest/tutorials/fomu-example.html) from the Renode documentation.

-Just like we can talk to Fomu peripherals using `wishbone-tool`, we can also connect to a physical board from Renode, mapping part of the memory space as accessible via the Etherbone protocol.
+Just like we can access Fomu peripherals using `wishbone-tool`, we can also connect to a physical board from Renode, mapping part of the memory space as accessible via the Etherbone protocol.

 Renode has a predefined scenario you can try to inspect different capabilities of running in a simulated environment.